-In the last episode I introduced the topic of trends, and today we will look further into this topic, and learn some useful techniques that you can implement in your price action day trading.
+In the last episode, I introduced the topic of trends.
+Today, we will look further into this topic, and learn some useful techniques that you can implement in your price action day trading.

-So we know that the markets move in waves – up for a while and down for a while, up and down, up and down.
+We know that the markets move in waves: up for a while and down for a while, up and down, up and down.
 I call that movement “up waves” and “down waves”.

 This fact, this behavior gives us a few different ways to gauge the market’s strength and determine if the market is likely to continue trending in the same direction.
 Meaning, continue an uptrend or continue a downtrend, or if the market is losing strength and perhaps going to stall or reverse.